XiaoyiHan6/MS-FSDB/README.md

 # A Multi Scenarios Fire and Smoke Detection Benchmark with Burning Intensity Estimation

-Our repository is a response to the paper we wrote "A Multi Scenarios Fire and Smoke Detection Benchmark with Burning Intensity Estimation" contains the code and the new dataset we proposed, and will be available when the paper is published, as it is still under review.
+This repository is the official implementation of our paper titled "A Multi-Scenario Fire and Smoke Detection Benchmark with Burning Intensity Estimation."
+It includes the code and the newly proposed dataset.
+The repository will be made available until it is accepted.